Agriculture has a number of positive effects on society.

 Although, it might be more accurate to say that population size, consumer choices and lifestyles, and agricultural systems all play a part in determining whether there are issues in food supply.

-Food supply and food security are also separate issues in poorer regions who don’t have as much money to invest in agriculture and other infrastructure, to address these problems.
+Food supply and food security are also separate issues in lower income regions who don’t have as much money to invest in agriculture and other infrastructure, to address these problems.

 Potential Negative Effects Of Agriculture On The Economy